 Americans born today in some counties can expect to live 20 years less than people in other areas of the country.

-And that longevity gap has grown since 1980, according to a published this month in JAMA Internal Medicine.
+And that longevity gap has grown since 1980, according to a

 Life expectancy in 2014 was lowest in several counties in South Dakota and North Dakota — typically those with large Native American populations — and in areas in central Appalachia and the Mississippi Delta region.